simonesilvestroni/m2m-website/_posts/2017-05-15-callum-gardner-debut-single.md

   - 'music release'
   - 'uk'
   - 'work'
-description: "Meeting London-based songwriter Callum Gardner fired up a long-term collaboration that started with producing, mixing and mastering his debut single."
+description: "Meeting Callum Gardner fired up a long-term collaboration that started with producing, mixing and mastering his debut single."
 featimage: true
 featimage-name: 'producing-commit-to-the-list-by-callum-gardner.jpg'
 featimage-alt: Cover for the single Commit to the List